 Croatia Airlines is a good airline but not the best we have flown with.
 In its category, it performs well.

 Croatia is a destination which we can recommend to anyone.
 Even if you are a first-timer in Europe, Croatia is a good and inexpensive place to start exploring southern Europe.
-Flying to your destination by Croatia Airlines will surely be a nice experience too.
+Flying to your destination on Croatia Airlines will surely be a nice experience too.
 Unfortunately, Croatia Airlines does not have long-haul destinations yet.

 Have you flown with Croatia Airlines?
 How would you rate it?
 Comment below!